oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 ## Options

-There a few options accepted by all `profdiff` commands.
-The `--verbosity` option controls the amount of output that is displayed for each compilation unit.
-Possible values are `low`, `default`, `high`, `max`.
-The `low` verbosity level displays only the important differences between compilation units by applying preprocessing steps.
-In contrast, `max` dumps all available data about a compilation without any preprocessing or diffing.
+There are several options accepted by all `profdiff` commands.
+None of them are mandatory, and they are all set to default values which are suitable for quick identification of differences.
+Run `mx profdiff help` to view the defaults.
+Note that binary options expect the literal `true` or `false`, e.g. `--long-bci=true`.

 The options `--hot-min-limit`, `--hot-max-limit`, and `--hot-percentile` are parameters for the algorithm that selects hot compilations.
 This is relevant only when proftool data is provided. `--hot-min-limit` and `--hot-max-limit` are hard upper and lower bounds, respectively, on the number of hot compilations. `--hot-percentile` is the percentile of the execution period taken up by hot compilations.
 Read the section about hot compilations for more information.

-The flag `--optimization-context-tree` enables the optimization-context tree.
+The option `--optimization-context-tree` enables the optimization-context tree.
 The optimization-context tree visualizes optimizations in their inlining context and replaces the inlining and optimization tree.
+This is not enabled by default.
 Read the separate section about the optimization-context tree to learn more.

+If `--diff-compilations` is enabled, all pairs of hot compilations of the same method in two experiments are diffed.
+If it is not enabled, all compilations are printed without any diffing. `--diff-compilations` is enabled by default.
+Read the section about method matching to learn more.

+If `--long-bci` is enabled, the full position of each optimization is displayed.
+This is not applied by default.
+Read the section about node source positions to learn more.

+Depending on the value of `--sort-inlining-tree`, the children of each node in the inlining tree are sorted lexicographically by (callsite bci, method name).
+This makes the tree easier to navigate and also reduces excessive differences found by the tree matching algorithm, which does not understand the change of order as an operation.
+Enabled by default.

+If `--sort-unordered-phases` is enabled, the children of selected optimization phases in the optimization trees are sorted.
+The goal is to establish a fixed order of optimization phases across compilation units to reduce the number of superfluous differences found by the tree diffing algorithm.
+This is enabled by default.

+Selected optimization phases are removed from the optimization tree when `--remove-detailed-phases` is enabled.
+These include the canonicalizer, dead code elimination, and inlining phases.
+This is enabled by default.

+If `--prune-identities` is enabled, only the differences with context between two optimization/inlining/optimization-context trees are displayed, i.e., the identities are pruned.
+This is enabled by default.

 ## Hot compilation units